oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 WDT models are a convenient and succinct alternative to WebLogic configuration scripts.
 WDT models compactly define a WebLogic domain via yaml files, plus they support bundlng your applications in an application archive.
 The WDT model format is described in [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling).

-This sample demonstrates deploying a WebLogic servlet application within basic `WLS` domain or a Oracle Fusion Middleware Infrastructure `JRF`/`RestrictedJRF` domain.
-The `JRF` and `RestrictedJRF` domain path through the sample includes additional steps for deploying a database and initializing the database using the rcu tool.
+This sample demonstrates deploying a WebLogic servlet application within basic `WLS` domain, a Oracle Fusion Middleware Infrastructure `JRF` domain, or a `RestrictedJRF` domain.
+The `JRF` domain path through the sample includes additional steps for deploying a database and initializing the database using the RCU tool. `JRF` domains are used by Oracle products that layer on top of WebLogic Server such as SOA, OSB, and FA. `RestrictedJRF` domains are used by other Oracle layered products such as CGBU.

 # Contents